 The Company classifies its investments in accordance with the requirements of the 1940 Act.
-Under the 1940 Act, (a) "Control" investments are defined as investments in companies in which the Company owns more than 25% of the voting securities or has rights to nominate greater than 50% of the directors or managers of the companies, (b) "Affiliate" investments are defined as investments in which between 5% and 25% of the voting securities are owned, or an investment in an investment company's investment adviser, and the investments are not classified as Control investments and (c) "Non-Control/Non-Affiliate" investments are defined as investments that are neither Control investments nor Affiliated investments.
+Under the 1940 Act. (a) "Control" investments are defined as investments in companies in which the Company owns more than 25% of the voting securities or has rights to nominate greater than 50% of the directors or managers of the companies. (b) "Affiliate" investment are defined as investments in which between 5% and 25% of the voting securities are owned, or an investment and (b) "Affiliate" investment are defined as investments in which between 5% and 25% of the voting securities are owned, or an investment and (c) "Non-Control/Non-Affiliate" investments are defined as investments in which the are neither Control investments and (c) "Non-Control/Non-Affiliate" investments are defined as investments in the reither Control investments of the Non-Control/Non-Affiliated investments.

 On December 12, 2011, HMS Income LLC acquired interests in 17 investments from Main Street and certain of its affiliates for approximately \$16.5 million, (the "Purchase Transaction"), as evidenced by an Assignment and Assumption Agreement (the "Assignment Agreement").
 Concurrently with the Purchase Transaction, HMS Income LLC and Main Street Partners entered into a Servicing Agreement (the "Servicing Agreement"), pursuant to which Main Street Partners agreed to perform certain services for HMS Income LLC with respect to investments acquired in the Purchase Transaction.
-As of December 31, 2013, the Company owned three investments with respect to which Main Street Partners continues to provide service pursuant to the Servicing Agreement.
+As of December 31, 2014, the Company owned zero investments with respect to which Main Street Partners continues to provide service pursuant to the Servicing Agreement.

-The legal nature of the Purchase Transaction and the intent of both HMS Income LLC and Main Street was to effectuate a sale thereby providing HMS Income LLC with an ownership of undivided interests in the acquired investments.
-In evaluating the transaction for sale accounting under the Accounting Standards Codification ("Codification" or "ASC") 860, Transfers and Servicing ("ASC 860"), it was determined that, due to certain provisions within the Servicing Agreement, the investments acquired in the Purchase Transaction represented a secured loan to Main Street.
+The legal nature of the Purchase Transaction and the intent of both HMS Income LLC and Main Street was to effectuate a sale, thereby providing HMS Income LLC with an ownership of undivided interests in the acquired investments.
+In evaluating the transaction for sale accounting under the Accounting Standards Codification" or "ASC") 860, Transfers and Servicing ("ASC 860"), it was determined that, due to certain provisions within the Servicing Agreement, the investments acquired in the Purchase Transaction represented a secured loan to Main Street.
 The interest income related to these investments is reported as interest income of Affiliate investments for the period from June 1, 2012 to November 1, 2012 on the statement of operations.

-On November 2, 2012, we and Main Street and its affiliates amended the Assignment Agreement and amended and restated the Servicing Agreement to conform the Assignment Agreement and the Servicing Agreement with the intent of the parties at the time of the consummation of the Purchase Transaction and to account for certain changed facts and circumstances.
-As a result of the amended Assignment and the amended and restated Servicing Agreement, as of November 2, 2012, the Purchase Transaction was and for the subsequent periods thereafter will continue to be reported as a sale for accounting purposes under ASC 860 in the financial statements and the related investments will be classified as Non-Control/Non-Affiliate investments.
+On November 2, 2012, we and Main Street and its affiliates amended the Assignment Agreement and amended and restated the Servicing Agreement to conform the Assignment Agreement and the intent of the parties at the time of the consummation of the Purchase Transaction and to account for certain changed facts and circumstances.
+As a result of the amended Assignment and the amended and restated Servicing Agreement, as of November 2, 2012, the Purchase Transaction was, and for the subsequent periods thereafter will continue to be, reported as a sale for accounting purposes under ASC 860 in the financial statements and the related investments will be classified as Non-Control/Non-Affiliate investments.